8base/old-documentation/8base-console/roles-and-permissions.md

 ##### Deleting a Role

-To delete a role, toggle the ellipsis toggle located at the end of the roles table row.
+To delete a role, toggle the ellipsis located at the end of the roles table row.
 Click the `Delete` option and then confirm your action through the modal.

 ![Create a new role in the 8base Console](../.gitbook/assets/delete-role.png)